BenjaminRains/mdc_analytics/scripts/validation/payment_split/docs/business_logic_payments.md

   - Should net to $0 total impact
   - Normal pattern: 1-3 splits per procedure

-- **Split Pattern Warning Signs**:
-  - Excessive splits (>100 per procedure)
-  - Perfect symmetry in split amounts
-  - Identical patterns across procedures
-  - High volume of splits in short timeframe
+- **Expected Transfer Behavior**:
+  - Positive and negative splits should balance exactly
+  - Total payment amount should be $0.00
+  - Each affected procedure typically has 1-3 splits
+  - Transfer amounts should reflect actual procedure values
+  - Split creation should follow same validation rules as regular payments

 ### 10. Procedure-Split Relationships
 - **Normal Pattern**: